dchest/scrypt-async-js/README.md

 Derives a key from password and salt and calls callback with derived key as the only argument.

-Calculations are interrupted with setImmediate (or zero setTimeout) at the given interruptSteps to avoid freezing the browser.
-If interruptStep is not given, it defaults to 1000.
-If it's zero, the callback is called immediately after the calculation, avoiding setImmediate.
+If interruptStep is set, calculations are interrupted with setImmediate (or zero setTimeout) at the given interruptSteps to avoid freezing the browser.
+If it's not set or if set to zero, the callback is called immediately after the calculation, avoiding setImmediate.

 #### Arguments: